Transport Tips: How to Get Around Buenos Aires Safely

 But burst through these cosmopolitan bubbles, and you’ll discover there’s so much more to explore, and public transport can be a great, affordable way to see it all.

-Note: if you’re traveling alone late at night, especially females, it’s best to avoid the subway.
+Note: If you’re traveling alone late at night, especially females, it’s best to avoid the subway.
 Opt for a registered taxi or travel with a friend instead.

 Local buses and subway